HealthComplianceESGUpdatedMarch 12, 2021

 EHS professionals are familiar with safety culture and what it means.
 Establishing, promoting and maintaining a strong safety culture lead to a reduction of incidents and improvements in safety performance.
 If you read about safety culture, you may come across another term that sounds similar: safety climate.

 Safety culture and safety climate are two different things, but they work together.
-In this post, we define both concepts, and explain the relationship between the two.
+In this post, we define both concepts and explain their relationship.

 There are many definitions of safety culture, but I like this one included on a webpage of the Australian state of Queensland: